 Smoked Beef Tenderloin is dry brined and grilled low and slow, before reverse searing, to develop a perfectly seasoned crust.
 The perfect compliment to the buttery soft interior.
 Truly a melt-in-your-mouth smoked beef tenderloin recipe.
-Perfect for your holiday dinner alongside Horseradish Sauce for Prime Rib and Prime Rib Gravy.

 Looking to kick it up a notch this holiday season?
 You’ve come to the right place.
 This easy beef tenderloin roast recipe is not only uncomplicated, it is sure to impress your family and friends.
 Bookmark it now because your’e going to want to make this year after year.
 Trust us.
 You can even use the leftovers in this Prime Rib Sandwich or Sancocho Dominicano.

 Center Cut Beef Tenderloin, also known as a chateaubriand roast or filet mignon roast, is the perfect cut of meat to cook on the smoker or grill.
 To maximize flavor and texture, the reverse sear method is utilized.
 Here we show you how to smoke a beef tenderloin, step by step.

 What Is Beef Tenderloin?

 Many of you have been enjoying our “famous” Prime Rib Roast Recipe over the years.
 We were amongst the first sites to post a Prime Rib recipe online and it’s been a reader favorite ever since (seriously – hop over and read the reviews).
 As such we wanted to provide some variety, as some folks prefer a leaner cut or to mix it up each holiday season.